-Villamagna, Province of Chieti, Abruzzo, Italy
+Villamagna, Province of Chieti, Abruzzo

 Situated in the valley of the river Foro, Villamagna derives its name from an ancient Roman settlement: in fact in Latin villa means "farm", while magna means "large".

 - Population: ca. 2400 inhabitants in 2011

 - Postal code: 66010